alyody-create/Carter-tetrix-Game/README.md

 - **Netlify**
 - **GitHub Pages**

+Simply fork this repository and connect it to your preferred hosting platform.

 ## License

 Free to use, modify, and distribute.
 Made with ❤️ for the community.

 ## Credits

-Inspired by the original Jello Tetrix by Eric Gurt, reimagined with modern web technologies and enhanced jello physics.
+Inspired by the original Jello Tetrix by Eric Gurt, reimagined with modern web technologies.

-**Made by Carter Concessio**